 It can sometimes be difficult to discern between traditions and Tradition on merely technical grounds.
 This is the case in the examples that I have just given: The unimportant traditions about "hat wearing" are undoubtedly Apostolic in the unimportant sense of going back to the time of the Apostles, being approved by and possibly instigated by one of them!
 Nevertheless, they are not Apostolic in the important sense of being part of the Deposit of Faith given at first by Jesus to his Apostles and then completed and nurtured by the inspiration and guidance of Holy Spirit.

-recent Vatican Council, a number of traditions surrounding the reception
+after the recent Vatican Council, a number of traditions surrounding the

-of Holy Communion in the Western Church.
-While these traditions have no
+reception of Holy Communion in the Western Church.
+While these traditions

 Now that it is the norm for Communion to be received: